rancavil/django-openshift-quickstart/README.md

      		static/	(Public static content gets served here) README

-From HERE you can start with your own application
+From HERE you can start with your own application.